rrainey/dropkick/README.md

 My prototype circuit boards were fabricated by both OSHPark or PCBgogo.
 Both are excellent manufacturers for hobbyists.

 ## Solder Reflow

+The soder reflow process has turned out to be a tricky step in constructing the PCBs, particularly with the SAM-M8Q IC.
+Basically it requires extra heat soak in order to properly flow the solder.
+Some u-blox instructions are repeated below, but I'll ultimately add some notes about what worked best for me.

 The [u-blox Hardware Integration Manual](https://www.u-blox.com/en/docs/UBX-16018358) provides some detailed requirements for soldering the GNSS module to a PCB: